Going into the busy holiday shopping season, visitors to Yorktown Center are seeing visible progress on a project to revitalize the Lombard mall.

 Pacific Retail Capital Partners, the owner of the core mall property, was instrumental in negotiating with the other big boxes there to permit the development, Domenico said.

-“What we’re doing is we’re taking Yorktown mall and turning it from exclusively a retail center … into a true mixed-use,” he said.
+“What we’re doing is we’re taking Yorktown mall and turning it from exclusively a retail center … into a true mixed use,” he said.

 What was a sea of parking outside the vacant Carson’s is blocked off with fencing.
-The demolition of the anchor store will make room for “The Square,” a plaza-like area linking the new development with the shopping center itself.
+The demolition of the anchor store will make room for “The Square,” a plaza-like area linking the new development with the shopping center.
 A dramatic new entry will be flanked by retail spaces with “a lot of glass storefront facing into the park,” Domenico said.

-“We are pleased to have broken ground at Yorktown which will ultimately result in multiple multifamily buildings and The Square and are deeply appreciative of the support The Village has provided us throughout this process,” said Jonathan Rood, Pacific Retail’s executive vice president of development, in a written statement.
+“We are pleased to have broken ground at Yorktown, which will ultimately result in multiple multifamily buildings and The Square and are deeply appreciative of the support the village has provided us throughout this process,” said Jonathan Rood, Pacific Retail’s executive vice president of development, in a written statement.

-“Our expertise lies in reimagining our properties as essential, vibrant hubs that serve their communities for decades to come, and redevelopment is core to this vision.”
+“Our expertise lies in reimagining our properties as essential, vibrant hubs that serve their communities for decades to come and redevelopment is core to this vision.”

 The village last year approved an initial performance-based economic incentive agreement.
-The project could eventually create some 600 units at Yorktown.
+The project eventually could create some 600 units at Yorktown.

 Coming ‘full circle’

-The structure is a “very strong” concrete and brick building, Steiskal noted.
-So it’s “not going to be something that comes down in weeks, but rather, months.”
-Steiskal described the demolition effort as a methodical process.
+The structure is a “very strong” concrete and brick building, Steiskal said.
+So it’s “not going to be something that comes down in weeks, but rather months.”

 “They’re just literally going to take the steel out, start pushing brick in, start breaking concrete,” he said.